ABohynDOE/python-project/files/pyproject.md

 This is the only section that should be edited by hand as poetry provides a set of commands to modify the other sections of the file.

+## `[tool.poetry.dependencies]`

-The second section, `[tool.poetry.dependencies]`, contains the version numbers of the packages used in the project.
+This section contains the version numbers of the packages used in the project.
 By default, it only contains the version of python you are using.

 ```toml